 Voted the second best walk in the world by the readers of Country Walking magazine, Wainwright’s 190-mile Coast to Coast trail attracts thousands of walkers each year.
 The route from Kirkby Stephen, via Nine Standards Rigg, to Keld, in the Yorkshire Dales National Park, crosses large areas of blanket bog and takes in some of the most beautiful places in England.
-But despite its beauty and popularity, or probably because of it, the route is suffering.
-The high amount of foot traffic along certain parts of the route is exacerbating the peat erosion and damaging the structure of the peat.
-To combat this the YDNPA has set up alternative routes to be taken during the winter months in an attempt to re-direct walkers away from fragile parts.
-However, the area near Nine Standards Rigg is still extremely boggy with very little vegetation.
-With no clear route to follow, walkers have found themselves lost and some have even become stuck in the bog.
+But despite its beauty and popularity, or probably because of it, the route was suffering.
+The high amount of foot traffic along certain parts of the route exacerbated the peat erosion and was damaging the structure of the peat.
+To combat this the YDNPA set up alternative routes to be taken during the winter months in an attempt to re-direct walkers away from fragile parts.
+However, the area near Nine Standards Rigg was still extremely boggy with very little vegetation.
+With no clear route to follow, walkers found themselves lost and some even became stuck in the bog.
 In 2016 a walker became immersed in the peat resulting in a team of five volunteers from Kirkby Stephen Mountain Rescue being called out to free him.

 The North Pennines AONB Partnership also ran a successful Crowdfunding campaign to not only raise funding for the work but also the profile of the project.
-The campaign was called Raising The Standard and was launched on Monday 21st March 2016 for five weeks.
+The campaign was called Raising The Standard and was launched in March 2016, running for five weeks.
 We had over 100 individual contributions to the project and raised a grand total of £30,500.
-Crowdfunding is a way of asking members of the public for donations towards the project on a mass scale.
-A video was produced for the Crowdfunding campaign that can be viewed here
+A video was produced for the Crowdfunding campaign that can be viewed here:

-Funding from the YDNPA has also been used to spread heather brash (cut moorland vegetation) over the bare peat and a new stone signifying the boundary between Cumbria and Yorkshire.
-We have replaced two signposts along the route and added a fixed point photo post which will enable walkers of the route to photograph the area from a fixed location.
-This will help us monitor the restoration works.
+Funding from the YDNPA has also been used to spread heather brash (cut moorland vegetation) over the bare peat and a new stone was put in place to signify the boundary between Cumbria and Yorkshire.
+We replaced two signposts along the route and added a fixed point photo post which enables walkers of the route to photograph the area from a fixed location and help us monitor the restoration works.

 This section of the Coast to Coast is not a Public Right of Way but accessed as a permissive route and under the Open Access legislation.
-To ensure future maintenance of the route, Cumbria County Council has agreed to adopt the section as a Right of Way.
-Now that the work has been completed this process has started.
+To ensure future maintenance of the route, Cumbria County Council agreed to adopt the section as a Right of Way.